rimelq/Applied-Data-Analysis-Project/README.md

      - **1996–2012**

 ---
+**Visualisation**:
+   DISLAIMER : git doesn't show the interactive plots of plots.ipnyb because of their interactiveness but they should show in Visual Studio Code
 ### **Gender and Age Representation**
 1. **Real-World Data**:
    Gender and age data was obtained from the [UN World Population Prospects dataset](https://population.un.org/wpp/), covering major regions associated with key film industries.